 The university isn't the only organization looking to speed the time to market for cancer therapies through tech.
 A new partnership among pharmaceutical giant GlaxoSmithKline (GSK), the University of California, San Francisco, and two national labs — Frederick National Laboratory for Cancer Research and Lawrence Livermore National Laboratory — known as the Accelerating Therapeutics for Opportunities in Medicine (ATOM), has tapped Big Data, artificial intelligence and supercomputing with the aim to cut the average cancer drug time to market from six years to one.

-Growing Data and Avoiding Bias to Further Cancer Therapies
+Growing Data to Further Cancer Drug Research

-The Georgia Tech algorithm is already a promising solution, however, as it proved to be up to 87.5 percent effective in predicting effective cancer therapies for nine cancers in more than 270 patients, according to the study.
+The Georgia Tech machine learning algorithm is already a promising solution, however, as it proved to be up to 87.5 percent effective in predicting effective cancer therapies for nine cancers in more than 270 patients, according to the study.

 “Nine drugs are in the published study, but we’ve actually run about 120 drugs through the program all total,” said Fredrik Vannberg, an assistant professor in Georgia Tech’s School of Biological Sciences and collaborator on the study told Georgia Tech’s news site.